dcm4che/dcm4chee-integration-examples/config-extensions-example/readme.md

 ### How to deploy and see the sample in action

+- Build the `config-extensions-example` project with simple `mvn install`
-- Copy the jar to the `lib` folder of the archive.
+- Copy the produced jar to the `lib` folder of the archive war/ear.
 - Add `<class>com.mysamplecompany.examples.DescriptionModifyingDecorator</class>` to beans.xml of dcm4chee-arc-store.
+- Re/start the archive
-- Shoot some study at the archive.
+- Shoot some study at the archive
 - Check the log and description of the stored study

 ### Theoretical part in a nutshell